 Breast cancers are divided into two types: in situ cancers and invasive cancers.

 In situ cancers are localized and don’t invade surrounding tissues.
-Once adequately treated, they don’t have any impact on mortality.
+But once they are treated, they don’t have any impact on mortality.

 Here’s how insurers think about the risk associated with breast cancer.